8ta4/say/README.md

 Absolutely!
 If you care more about saving battery, feel free to put your Mac to sleep.

-> Which mic does this tool use by default?
-(Planned)
+> Does this tool filter out other voices?

-`say` defaults to your built-in microphone.
-It's plug-and-play, no external mic needed.
+Nah, `say` is an equal-opportunity listener.

 If there are multiple speakers, consider a fancy mic with: